daseyb/Specter3D/README.md

 - for each animation in SCML file creates a Unity animation under the prefab
 - sprites are changed during animations, so only 1 SpriteRenderer is used for each node in the spriter file
 - a Spriter2Unity component - the CharacterMap - is attached to the prefab to look up
+- an AnimatorController is created (if it doesn't exist already)
+- an Animator component is attached to the prefab and gets a reference to the AnimatorController

 Limitations (and why):
 - Only quadratic, cubic, linear and instant curves are supported